 Given the small number of patients studied prior to market approval, it is that much more important that manufacturers continue to collect data once their products come to market.
 Unfortunately, most devices are not well studied once on the market.
 According to authors of the JAMA study: “Most devices have been or will be evaluated through only a few studies, which often focus on surrogate markers of disease in small numbers of patients followed up over short periods of time.”
-In fact, almost half of post-market studies are funded without support from the manufacturer.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.